jehptes/deploy-webserver-azure-IaC/README.md

 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started
-1. Clone this repository
+1. Clone this repository.

-2. Create your infrastructure as code
+2. Create your infrastructure as code.

 3. Update this README to reflect how someone would use your code.